it-doesnt-matter/seacalf/README.md

 	- `name`: name of the country

 ### Flags
 This dataset contains flags in svg format.
-All countries from the countries and uk dataset are covered.
+All entries from the countries, uk and us states dataset are covered.

 Available formats: SVG.